 Before we start this post: We, as a firm, DO NOT condone or advise this sort of digital snooping.
-Nor are we in any position to educate you about the legality of wiretapping, spying, car tracking or similar activities.
-This, like all of our blog posts, is intended for informational purposes only and SHOULD NOT be interpreted as a “how to” guide.
+Nor are we in any position to educate you about the legality of wiretapping, spying, car tracking, or similar activities.
+This, like all of our blog posts, is intended for informational purposes only and SHOULD NOT be interpreted as a “how-to” guide.

-There’s no need to hire a private investigator to tail your spouse.
+These days there’s no need to hire a private investigator to tail your spouse.
 Or to snap incriminating photos of where a person has been.
 Cars and phones come equipped with GPS trackers that do the legwork.

 Related Reading: Social Media and Divorce

 A recent article from NPR looks into such digital snooping and how it manifests in divorce.